-I carry out strawberry trials on my allotment each year, trying new varieties, selecting favourites to grow again, and discarding ones that don’t pass muster.
+I carry out strawberry trials on my allotment each year, trying new varieties, selecting my favourites to grow again, and discarding plants that don’t pass muster.
 I aim for a long cropping season, but my priority is the taste, my strawberries have to be delicious!
 The varieties I grow include perpetual, early, mid and late season varieties.
-I love Mara de bois with its wonderfully intense flavour and pineberries for their slightly sharper pineapple flavour and white fruits, it’s wonderful to grow fruit you cannot buy in the shops and which really have an intense flavour.
+I love Mara de bois with its wonderfully intense flavour, and pineberries for their slightly sharper pineapple flavour and attractive, white fruits.
+It’s wonderful to grow fruit you cannot buy in the shops and which really have an intense flavour.
 I also grow ‘Christine’, ‘Sweetheart’, ‘Gariguette’ and varieties of alpine strawberries.

 When your strawberries have finished cropping for the summer, cut back all of their tired old leaves, right down to ground level.
 If you surrounded your strawberry plants with a straw mulch, remove this now – it will make a fabulous addition to your compost heap.

 If you would like to grow more plants beneficial to bees and other pollinating insects, then now is a good time to sow single flowered forms of Calendula officinalis (Pot Marigold), Papaver rhoeas (Poppies) and Centaurea cyanus (Cornflower).